linngithub0/HybPSF/README.md

 named "config.py", and these variables should be given by user.

-After this code are prepared, and the configure are ready, the the user can run:python gen_cat.py to generate the catalogue files, after the catalogue files are generated,then run: python example.py
+After this code are prepared, and the configure are ready, the the user can run:python gen_cat.py if you want to run gen_cat.py, you should configure the default.sex file with some parameters:
+PARAMETERS_NAME FILTER_NAME STARNNW_NAME respectively

+to generate the catalogue files, after the catalogue files are generated,then run: python example.py